metal-stack/metal-roles/control-plane/roles/gardener-logging/README.md

 ## Migration from Promtail

 Alloy is the recommended log collector.
-Both `gardener_logging_alloy_enabled` and `gardener_logging_promtail_enabled` must be **explicitly set in your inventory** — the role will fail immediately on upgrade if they are missing, forcing a conscious migration decision.
+Promtail is deployed by default — existing installations continue to work without changes after upgrading.

 > **Promtail is deprecated.** Setting `gardener_logging_promtail_enabled: true` emits a deprecation warning on every run.
 Promtail support will be removed in a future release.